-- Customer finds a local licensed FFL dealer (Gun Store, Pawn Shop, local FFL) that can receive and process the firearms transfer.
-You can search local FFL dealers at http://fflgundealers.net/.
+- Customer finds a local licensed FFL dealer (Gun Store, Pawn Shop, local FFL) that can receive and process the transfer of the firearm.
+You can search for local FFL dealers at http://fflgundealers.net/.

 - Once the dealer's FFL is received and verified, your firearm will be shipped to the dealer.
 You will receive a shipment confirmation and tracking number upon shipment.